 Read More: 10 Low GI Fruits For Diabetes

 - Green Tea

-Teas are beneficial when it comes to diabetes, but green tea emerges as the clear winner.
-Green tea contains the highest content of polyphenols in all the teas.
+Tea’s are beneficial when it comes to diabetes, but green tea emerges as a clear winner.
+Green tea contains the highest content of polyphenols in all the tea’s.
 Polyphenols help in metabolizing blood glucose levels and improve metabolic functions of the body.
-Green tea is also known to contain a high amount of antioxidants that can help to fight cancer, cholesterol, and blood pressure.
+Green tea is also known to contain a high amount of antioxidants that can help to fight cancer, cholesterol and blood pressure.

-A diet high in fiber has been discovered as the key element in the management of type 2 diabetes.
-Consuming dietary fiber daily alters blood sugar levels and stimulates the feelings of satiety.
-A high-fiber diet is also known to help in weight loss, which is an important component of diabetes management.
-Soluble fiber found in cucumbers, beans, and nuts help in slowing down digestive processes and glucose absorption.
-Insoluble fibers like vegetables, beans, and carrots help in adding bulk to the stools and aids healthy elimination of waste products through the digestive tract.
+A diet high in fibre has been discovered as the key element in the management of type 2 diabetes.
+Consuming dietary fibre daily alters blood sugar levels and stimulates a feeling of satiety.
+A high-fibre diet is also known to help in weight loss, which is an important component of diabetes management.
+Soluble fibre found in cucumbers, beans and nuts helps in slowing down digestive processes and glucose absorption.
+Insoluble fibres like vegetables, beans and carrots help in adding bulk to the stools and aids in the healthy elimination of waste products through the digestive tract.

 Also Read: 4 Best Foods for Diabetics

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.